PulseMedia/Pulse/docs/development/misc/addonid.md

 # Addon ID

-Pulse uses a addonId's to identify addons.
+Pulse uses addonId's to identify addons.
 ___
 ### Structure
 The addonId is the unique identifier.
 It must be unique, and must use only lowercase characters and dots.
-This identifier should also be used as the name of the folder that contains the add-on.
+This identifier must also be used as the name of the folder that contains the add-on.

 We recommend to use the following parts in your addonId: